pschaus/LINFO1121/source/part5/ex2.rst

 """"""""""""""

-What is, approximately, the compression ratio obtained if we apply the Huffman compression algorithm on a file with a single string consisting of the character 'a' repeated a million times (:math:``approx 2^{20}``), followed by the character ``b`` present only once?
+What is, approximately, the compression ratio obtained if we apply the Huffman compression algorithm to a file with a single string consisting of the character 'a' repeated a million times (:math:`\approx 2^{20}`), followed by the character ``b`` occurring only once?

 Does the resulting compression ratio vary with the length of the file (for example, if the ``a`` character is repeated two million times)?

 What is the minimum number of bits needed to represent this file in compressed form?

-Can we use another compression scheme, compressing more than Huffman compression in this particular case?
+Can we use another compression scheme that achieves higher compression than Huffman coding in this particular case?

-Can Huffman compression algorithm be used for other input than text files (say for instance a picture)?
+Can the Huffman compression algorithm be used for inputs other than text files (for instance, an image)?
 What would the algorithm count in this case?